vincentarelbundock/Rdatasets/doc/Ecdat/rst/BudgetFood.rst

    size of the household

 town
-   size of the town where the household is placed categorised into 5
+   size of the town where the household is placed categorized into 5
    groups: 1 for small towns, 5 for big ones

 sex